Skip to main content

 The Rail Park

-A quarter-mile stretch of elevated tracks of the former Reading Railroad features plantings, artwork, seating areas and giant wooden swings.
-The Rail Park is the first phase of a plan to transform a three-mile section of abandoned elevated and below-street-level rail lines into green space where people can walk, bike, sit and admire the urban views.
+The Rail Park is the first phase of a plan to transform a three-mile section of abandoned elevated and below-street-level rail lines into green spaces where people can walk, bike, sit and admire the urban views.
 It’s part of an international movement to transform unused infrastructure into functional, beautiful and accessible public spaces.

 Read More